 Japanese love hotels can be delightfully fun and kitschy–and now it’s super easy to book them online!
 A stay at a love hotel is a Japan travel must, especially if you’re traveling with your partner.
 They’re also usually very affordable, making them viable options for budget digs.

-The first time I traveled to Japan over a decade ago, you had to just wander around the right neighborhood until you found a love hotel that looked promising.
+The first time I traveled to Japan over a decade ago, staying at a Japanese love hotel as a foreigner wasn’t so easy.
+You had to just wander around the right neighborhood until you found a hotel that looked promising.
 Nowadays there’s a great selection of love hotels available to book online.
 Here’s how:

 Booking.com is the best bet for foreigners to find love hotels across Japan.
 We’ve included shortcuts to major cities and favorites below, but the search process is actually quite easy.